emmartins/quickstart/helloworld-html5/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on JBoss AS 7 or JBoss Enterprise Application Platform 6.
+The application this project produces is designed to be run on JBoss WildFly or JBoss Enterprise Application Platform 6.

 An HTML5 compatible browser such as Chrome, Safari 5+, Firefox 5+, or IE 9+ are required.